rsteinitz/website/content/_index.md

         <div style="max-width: 110%; width: 110%; margin: auto; font-size: 18px; text-align: center">
           My work focuses on how ecological changes shape animal behavior and physiology.

           I’m especially passionate about using cutting-edge data science tools to bring to light the complex interactions between wildlife and their environments.
-My dissertation research focused on quantifying the effect of temporal and spatial fluctuations in competitive pressure on the ability of small-bodied primates to secure food resources.
+My dissertation research focused on how red-tailed monkeys navigate a _"landscape of fear"_ (intra-guild predation) and _"landscape of food"_ (habitat productivity and feeding competition), and the downstream effects on energy tradeoffs and reproduction.

-          Before I began my PhD, I used stable isotope ecology to look at bobcat prey preference during the California Drought, and to study competition and niche partitioning in endangered rock iguanas in the Caribbean.
+          Before I began my PhD, I used stable nitrogen and carbon isotopes to look at bobcat prey preference during the California Drought, and to study competition and niche partitioning in endangered rock iguanas in the Caribbean.

           I thrive on transforming raw data into actionable insights for conservation.
 My mission is to bridge fieldwork, advanced analytics, and compelling science communication to make a meaningful impact on biodiversity preservation.